freerange/site/soups/weeknotes/week-338.snip.markdown

 ### Social

 We had an enjoyable lunch at [Meat Market][] with [Neil][], [Stu][] and Mark on Thursday.
-Having been postponed once before there was some concern that tubeageddon would affect us, but everyone managed to make it into the office and out to lunch.
+Having been postponed once before there was some concern that Tubeageddon would affect us, but everyone managed to make it into the office and out to lunch.

 ## GFR

-We should've hosted our 14th [Show and Tell][] this week but our failure to get organised, and the aforementioned tubeageddon, meant that we decided to postpone to Tuesday the following week.
+We should've hosted our 14th [Show and Tell][] this week but our failure to get organised, and the aforementioned Tubeageddon, meant that we decided to postpone to Tuesday the following week.

 James has enabled [Harmonia][]'s Slack integration in our GFR Slack room.
-We're mostly using Trello to integrate with Harmonia so it'll be interesting to see if/how we use this new Slack integration.
+We're mostly using Trello to integrate with Harmonia so it'll be interesting to see whether/how we use this new Slack integration.

 [Chris L][] joined us in the office on Friday afternoon, during which time he published [Web Audio Weekly 42][].